Trefil: Geography

 Trefil is perhaps best known for its limestone quarries – a major one immediately north of the village is operational whilst Cwar yr Ystrad, Cwar yr Hendre and Cwar Blaen-dyffryn to the west and northwest are no longer operational.
 The Trefil Tramroad and the Sirhowy Tramroad formerly linked the quarries with the heavily industrialised areas to the south, providing limestone for the furnaces.
 The former Brinore Tramroad connected the quarries at Trefil with the Monmouthshire and Brecon Canal at Talybont in the Usk Valley to the north.

 Open moorland rises to east and west of the village, the slopes to the west being known as Trefil Ddu and those to the east as Trefil Las.
 The moorland of Mynydd Llangynidr to the east undulates considerably and contains a number of caves beneath its surface.
 Most famous amongst these is Chartist's Cave one mile to the northeast of the village.

 Nature

 Trefil Quarries and Trefil Ddu are noted birdwatching sites; this area is the last remaining site in Gwent where ring ouzel occurs regularly, and other species present include raven, wheatear, stonechat, whinchat, snipe and red grouse.

 Arts and entertainment

+Trefil found new fame in 2005 when it was used as a location for the alien Vogon homeworld in the film of Douglas Adams's book The Hitchhiker's Guide to the Galaxy.

+In 2011 the Trefil Region was once again used as a filming location for a major Hollywood production when parts of a sequel to Clash of the Titans titled Wrath of the Titans, was filmed there.

+In the Doctor Who universe, Trefil has featured as the Ood home planet and in The Sarah Jane Adventures.

-The BBC TV series Merlin filmed many episodes at Trefil quarry and the feature film Wrath of the Titans was filmed there in June 2011.
+The BBC TV series Merlin filmed many episodes at Trefil quarry.

+The quarry features in many TV series including BBC's His Dark Materials and The Witcher for Netflix.

 Sports

-The village is the site of Trefile Rugby Welfare Club who play in WRU Division 3C East.
+The village is the site of Trefil Rugby Welfare Club who play in WRU Division 3C East.
 Of particular note is the derby between Trefil and Tredegar which is traditionally a strongly contested affair.